 The responses from your B2B recipients are the main shaping force behind your B2B email strategy.

 When you know your positive/negative response ratio, you fully understand if the current content strategy works for you or if it needs some adjustments.
 Therefore, whenever you get no responses, you’re logically restless.
 There are billions of reasons for your prospects not responding: from bad timing to technical issues to spam.
-Personally checking each and every suspect takes time which you could have spent on supporting your business, training your in-house teams or brainstorming.
+Personally checking each and every suspect takes time which you could have spent on supporting your business, training your in-house teams, or brainstorming.

 Therefore, we decided to make the job easier for you.
-Having worked through thousands of mailboxes and stared into no-response abyss for five long years, we can tell you with the utmost certainty that there is a #1 suspect to your sending issues.
+Having worked through thousands of mailboxes and stared into a no-response abyss for five long years, we can tell you with the utmost certainty that there is a #1 suspect to your sending issues.